TritonDataCenter/muppet/docs/index.md

 The metadata key `SSL_CERTIFICATE` of the loadbalancer SAPI service should contain the text of the private key used as the `haproxy` certificate; see above.

+The metadata key `HAPROXY_NBTHREAD` defines the number of `haproxy` worker threads.
+The default is `20`.
+Changing this requires restarting `muppet` but shouldn't interrupt `haproxy` service.